 Waterfall is very hard to access by feet – but there are organized helicopter tours to this beautiful landmark.
 If clouds cover the summit of mountains, the sight is unusual.
-It seems that waterfall emerges from the cloud and falls down along emerald green mountain slope.
+It seems that a waterfall emerges from the cloud and falls down along the emerald green mountain slope.

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterised by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii is characterized by a tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmasses.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai and Lanai available to the general public for the first time.
-Grouping th sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves and fishponds.
+This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai, and Lanai available to the general public for the first time.
+Grouping the sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves, and fishponds.